 ALSO READDemonetisation: RBI official, JDS leader in CBI net Rs 5400 cr of undisclosed income detected post-demonetisation Demonetisation: I-T dept conducts survey at Axis bank branch Rs 1 cr deposited in labourer's a/c; bank says it's 'mistake' No more grace period to exchange demonetised notes: Govt to SC

+Fortunately, researchers and policy makers are realising that the fiscal tool kit is broader and the tools more powerful than they thought," he said.
+Noting that globalisation and technological changes have been major drivers of growth and convergence between countries, Gaspar said more than one billion people have been lifted out of extreme poverty since the early 1980s, most of them in China and India.
 "At the same time, income inequality has increased within many countries.
 In advanced economies, incomes of the top 1 per cent have grown at annual rates almost three times higher than those of the rest of the population over the past three decades," he added.